G-ram/HAWK/text/HAWKFinalReport.md

 A table literal is a comma-separated sequence delimited by curly braces.
 The comma-separated sequence can take two forms.

-* A sequence of values of any type — there can be different types in this sequence.
-However, these values have to be constants.
+* A comma separated sequence of zero or more literals, where each literal is of the same type.
 This generates a table where the values are keyed in sequential order from the integer 0 to sequence length-1.
-* A sequence of key-value pairs written in the form key : val.
-As before, values can vary within a table.
+* A sequence of comma separated key-value pairs written in the form key : val, where values are literals that must be of the same type.
 Keys are restricted to string types; integers are treated as strings.

 #### 3.1.6 Patterns